scottbooma/F1-season-at-a-glance/README.md

 This webapp is powered by the [Ergast](http://ergast.com/mrd/) F1 API.

-^This project is strictly for educational/hobby purposes only and is in no way associated with the FIA, FOM, or any drivers or constructors shown on the site.^
+This project is strictly for educational/hobby purposes only and is in no way associated with the FIA, FOM, or any drivers or constructors shown on the site.